concourse/semver-resource/README.md

 ### `check`: Report the current version number.

 Detects new versions by reading the file from the specified source.
 If the file is empty, it returns the `initial_version`.
-If the file is not empty, it returns the version specified in the file if it is equal to or greater than current version, otherwise it returns no versions.
+If the file is not empty, it returns the version specified in the file.

 ### `in`: Provide the version as a file, optionally bumping it.